sjmudd/mysql-x-protocol-specification/README.md

 ## No Protocol Specification

-The first thing is there is no specification.
+Currently there is no formal specification of the MySQL X protocol.
 The MySQL Internals documentation is basic and gives you an idea of how the protocol can be used.
 It does not tell you exactly how the protocol behaves.
 The worklogs are quite detailed and are a good start but are not written as a specification.

 A good guide for this would e a RFC type format which is more formalised.

-This document tries to identify what things seem to be unclear and would be good in such a documentation.
+This repo includes the starts of such a document.